Chicken Dance: Description of the dance

 The performance of one or more dancers in bird costumes leading a crowd in the dance is quite common.
 A 1981 video recording of the Tweets performing the song before a live television audience in the UK shows all of the "musicians" in large, mascot-style bird costumes, miming to the recording, while a group of British teens perform the dance in a line behind them.
 Since then, many state fairs, Oktoberfests, German culture festivals, and even weddings feature at least one dancer in a bird costume.
 The live performances by Bob Kames throughout the upper Midwest during the 1980s and 1990s almost always featured bird-costumed dance leaders.

-Lyrics

-European versions of the song from the 1980s often have complete sets of lyrics, but British, Canadian, American, and Australian versions are generally instrumentals, although there may be very simple lyrics such as, With a little bit of this, And a little bit of that, You shake your tail, And then you clap.
-Alternative lyrics are "I don't want to be a chicken, I don't want to be a duck, So I wiggle my butt, Quack, quack, quack, quack!"

-At American Oktoberfests that feature live band performances, the hand and body gestures are usually performed without lyrics, but the four hand-claps may be accompanied by the rowdily shouted words, "We want more beer!"